saqazhar/cloudformation-lambda-Function-through-ApiGateway-and-stores-data-in-to-DynamoDB/README.md

 # Lambda function through ApiGateway and stores data in to DynamoDB.

 ### Description:
-Lambda function through ApiGateway and stores data in to DynamoDB.
+Trigger Lambda function through ApiGateway and stores data in to DynamoDB.

 #### steps:
 1. dynamodb.yaml